Questions remain for Iron Gate Hatchery as we prepare for Klamath River dam removal in 2021

 When the lower four Klamath River dams come out in 2021 we will witness the largest river restoration event in history to benefit wild salmon and steelhead, clean water, and communities throughout the Klamath basin and beyond.
 We fully support the Klamath River Renewal Corporation’s work to restore the Klamath River through dam decommissioning, which among its many benefits, will immediately improve the biological conditions in the watershed for sensitive and threatened wild, native fish.

 There are also details of this historic event that require special attention leading up to dam decommissioning.
-Specifically, questions remain about the future of Iron Gate Hatchery, which currently releases close to 8 million hatchery salmon and steelhead annually as mitigation for the habitat lost between the Iron Gate and Copco dams, but not including the hundreds of miles of upstream habitat that will be available when these dams are removed.
+Specifically, questions remain about the future of Iron Gate Hatchery, which currently releases close to 8 million hatchery salmon annually as mitigation for the habitat lost between the Iron Gate and Copco dams, but not including the hundreds of miles of upstream habitat that will be available when these dams are removed.
 An intended benefit of removing the dams is that, "Dam decommissioning will improve the habitat and health of fisheries by allowing salmon, steelhead, and lamprey access to over 400 stream-miles of historic spawning habitat upstream of the dams" (KRRC, 2018).

 When the Klamath Hydropower Settlement Agreement was signed, the guiding document for decommissioning the four dams, the owners PacifiCorp were on the financial hook for 8 years of maintaining hatchery operations.